Jaleyhd/pyspark-setup/README.md

 and finally reboot the system or source the ~\/.bashrc and ~\/.profile file, the get the changes reflected.

 Now type spark-shell, to see if you get the required scala command prompt, with spark-context getting setup.
+You should also be able to get python open in spark context by typing pyspark.

 ---